renovatebot/renovate/docs/usage/upgrade-best-practices.md

 - Building the project _must_ be as fast as possible
 - Have automated tests for the critical path of your project
 - Run the automated tests on _every_ pull request
-- If you're on GitHub: use [GitHub's Merge Queue](./key-concepts/automerge.md#github-merge-queue) to speed up merges
+- If you are on GitHub: use [GitHub's Merge Queue](./key-concepts/automerge.md#github-merge-queue) to speed up merges
 - Follow SemVer versioning
 - Use the [`semantic-release` bot](https://github.com/semantic-release/semantic-release) to automate the release process
 - Refactor existing code to make future changes easier